AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/built-in-vs-api-vs-fusion.md

 ## Adobe Workfront Fusion

-Workfront Fusion allows you to automate workflows across multiple apps and web services, creating scenarios where the apps work together to execute a task.
+Workfront Fusion allows you to automate workflows.
+With the Workfront Fusion for Work Automation and Integration license, you can create those automations across multiple apps and web services, creating scenarios where the apps work together to execute a task.
 A scenario is a visual representation of the task or workflow that is built using modules, which are discrete tasks like “Download a document” or “Create a project.”
 You chain modules together to define the workflow, and then the workflow executes automatically when a trigger condition is met.

 Advantages to Workfront Fusion may include the following: